-Removing GX adapters from the 31E/2B
+Removing GX adapters from the 31E/2B with the power turned off

-Learn about removing GX adapters with the power turned off from the 7/30 (31E/2B) system.
+Learn how to remove GX adapters from the 31E/2B system with the power turned off.

-If you are installing a new adapter, see "Installing GX adapters in the 31E/2B" on page 1 to obtain adapter slot locations and required prerequisites.
+If you are installing a new adapter, see "Installing GX adapters in the 31E/2B with the power turned off" on page 1 to obtain adapter slot locations and required prerequisites.
 If you are removing an existing adapter as part of a service procedure or upgrade, perform the following procedure.

 If your system is managed by the Hardware Management Console (HMC), use the HMC to remove an adapter.
-For instructions, see "Removing a part by using the HMC" on page 19.
+For instructions, see "Removing a part by using the HMC" on page 20.

 If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove an adapter.
-For instructions, see Removing a part by using the Systems Director Management Console.
+For instructions, see "Removing a part by using the SDMC" on page 22.